dlccyes/CollegeNotes/OtherNotes/Programming/terminal.md

 ### gcp
 https://ithelp.ithome.com.tw/articles/10251134

-generate a new ssh key or use existing ssh key and paste (the public one) to your Computing Engine VM (click the VM)
+1. generate a new ssh key or use existing ssh key and paste (the public one) to your Computing Engine VM (click the VM name → edit → add ssh key → save)

-`vim ~/.ssh/config`
+3. `ssh -i [private_key_location] id_ed25519 [username]@[external_IP_of_VM]`
+	- if successfully go into your VM, go to next step
+	- if permission denied, then the public key on the VM and your private key on your machine don't match

+to set alias, go to `~/.ssh/config` and add
 ```
 Host [my_alias]
 HostName   [external_ip]